by Bob Burridge ©2020 (update of 2016 article)

 Most campaign effort is dedicated to energizing their committed base.
 The party that gets the highest percentage of its base to actually vote will have the better chance of winning.
 When the base isn’t strongly behind its candidate, the voters can be discouraged, lazy, complacent, and not bother to vote.

 Counting electoral votes is very important.
 Regardless of how the popular vote goes the winner is the one who gets 270 electoral votes.
 Some states are usually locked in to the most liberal or the most conservative candidate.
-The “toss-up” states are real battlegrounds – but again, the key is getting the committed base out to vote.
+The “toss-up” states are real battlegrounds – but again, the key is getting the committed base out to vote, and winning over those who are uncommitted.

 We have a duty as God’s people to do what we can to elect from among the candidates with a reasonable chance of winning, the one who will most advance policies and practices closest to biblical principles.